 Helping you get through life

 The Pill is the most popular form of contraception in the UK.
-It's also taken to make periods a little less troublesome.
-Find out more about the Pill here...
+It can also be taken to make periods a little less troublesome.

 The pill may prevent pregnancy in three ways:

 If you think you might want to go on the Pill, see your GP or Family Planning Clinic who'll talk you through it.
-If you decide to go ahead they'll prescribe the best Pill for you.
-Remember, all contraception is free.
+If you decide to go ahead they'll prescribe the best pill for you.
+Contraception is free for most people in the UK.

 Ask your GP or family planning clinic to explain what to do if this happens.